Skip to content

 Let’s take a look at the benefits you might reap if you trade ETFs:

-• Trade like shares: ETFs trade on an exchange in the same way stocks do.
+• Trade like shares: ETFs trade on an exchange in the same way shares do.
 This means it’s relatively straightforward to trade them, either via CFDs or buying and selling the actual ETF shares

 • Diversification: As you’ll see in our list of the top five ASX ETFs to watch, you can cast a wide net of exposure with ETFs.
 Whether you want industry, country, asset or index exposure, there are hundreds of ASX ETFs to choose from